WZZN: Ownership

 In April 2008, Blount County Broadcasting Service, Inc., reached an agreement to sell this station to Great South Wireless LLC for a reported sale price of $1.1 million.
 The deal was approved by the FCC on June 10, 2008, and the transaction was consummated on September 16, 2008.
 At the time of the sale, WKLD broadcast a country music format branded as "K97.7".

 To serve the larger Huntsville media market, in 2008, the station received Federal Communications Commission (FCC) permission to move to its Union Grove site in December 2009.
 In 2009, the station switched its call sign to WZZN, and began an all-sports format branded as "97.7 The Zone" in July 2010.

 Effective July 26, 2019, Great South Wireless sold WZZN to Neighbors Broadcast Company, LLC for $535,000.

 Former on-air staff

-Sirius XM (Crime Stories with Nancy Grace) news anchor John Lemley began his radio career at WKLD at the age of 16.
+SiriusXM (Crime Stories with Nancy Grace) news anchor John Lemley began his radio career at WKLD at the age of 16.
 For a brief time in 1984, he hosted the afternoon drive time (adult contemporary) music program.

 One of the most popular WKLD programs was its early morning talk and music program Early Riser hosted by the brother and sister team of Danny Bentley and Terri (Bentley) Lowry.
 After the sale, they moved to former sister station WCRL.